earthboundkid/pomodoro/README.md

 or a target time (e.g. "1:00pm" or "13:02:03").
 Durations may be expressed as integer minutes (e.g. "15") or time with units (e.g. "1m30s" or "90s").

-Chimes system bell at the end of the timer, unless -silence is set.
+Play a bell sound at the end of the timer, unless -silence is set.

 ## Screenshots
 ```bash